|

 don’t have, and so we don’t care about her because

-we always think about her.
+think about her.
 So

-what is morality—caring
+what is morality — caring

 about yourself?

-We thought that was the opposite
+thought that was the opposite

 of morality.

-The very term immoral
+very word immoral

 different word is pretty much the only way to ensure that people